+Function Description Contrast mode/Color mode Adjust the instrument panel's contrast and color.
+Service status Shows the number of months and mileage until the next scheduled service.

+Information headings

-11 Function D Description Contrast mode/Color mode Ad Adjust the instrument panel's contrast and color.
-Service status St Shows the number of months and mileage until the next scheduled service.
-Information headings Three trip computer headings can be dis- played at the same time; one in each of the can be taken. displays (see the previous illustration).
-One of the combinations of information headings in , , ing the combinations of information headings.
-Stop on the desired combination.
+Three trip computer headings can be displayed at the same time; one in each of the displays (see the previous illustration).
+One of the combinations of information headings in the following table can be displayed.
+To do so: